 - February 11 Authorize turned off the ability to change MD5-Hash settings in the Merchant Interface menu.
 Those Merchants who have this setting configured have already been emailed of the upcoming changes.

-- March 7 was when Authorize stopped populating MD5 field.
+- March 7 was when Authorize stopped populating the MD5 field.
 There are no new values right now, the field is always empty.

 - The end-of-service for MD5 was first announced for March 14, but in order to let everyone adapt to the upcoming changes, the team pushed this date to